irneh/workforpizza/posts/2018-09-11-pesto-pizza/README.md

 - Squeeze out water.
 - Rip off the leaves.
 - Discard stems.
 YMMV.
-Try it with stems for more actual pesto, but see how you like the taste.
+Try it sometime with stems for more volume, but see how you like the taste.

 ![](07-discard-stems.jpg)